mygethub-99/mygamefinal/README.md

   * Method:'Put'
   * Parameters:'user_name'
   * Returns:Message confirming that the user's game has been canceled.
-  * Descrip:queries User entity using request.user.name parameter and updated boolean value of User.cancel_game
+  * Descrip:Queries User entity using request.user.name parameter and updated boolean value of User.cancel_game

 2. survive.check_items.
   * Path:'invencheck'
   * Method:'POST'
   * Parameters:'user_name, item_name'
   * Returns:Message contains the inventory for a users item in inventory
-  * Descrip:queries Request body supplies user.name and item.name for query of Inventory entity, then return list of item inventory for a single user.
+  * Descrip:Queries Request body supplies user.name and item.name for query of Inventory entity, then return list of item inventory for a single user.

 3. survive.craft_item.
   * Path:'craft'
   * Method:'PUT'
   * Parameters:'itemcraft, user_name'
   * Returns:Message telling the user that the item can, or can not be crafted based on the user's current inventory of items.
   * Descrip:This is the main api in the game.
-It starts game timers, checks to see if an item can be crafted, if a game has been won, and updated the Game entity and Inventory entity is necessary.
+It starts game timers, checks to see if an item can be crafted, if a game has been won, and updates the Game entity and Inventory entity is necessary.

 4. survive.create_user.
   * Path:'user'